Teoscar Hernández Preview, Player Props: Mariners vs. Rays

-Teoscar Hernandez and his .395 on-base percentage over his past 10 games (80 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Tampa Bay Rays and Aaron Civale on September 9 at 4:05 PM ET.
+The Seattle Mariners, including Teoscar Hernandez (.333 batting average in his past 10 games), take on starting pitcher Zach Eflin and the Tampa Bay Rays at Tropicana Field, Sunday at 1:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Rays.
+In his last game he had a hitless showing (0-for-3) against the Rays.

 Teoscar Hernández Game Info & Props vs. the Rays